hughdbrown/just-enough/unix.md

 4.)
 Piping output (denoted by the | character) is the process of connecting
     two programs such that the output from one program becomes the input of the next.
-Two programs connected in this way form a *pipe*.
+Two programs connected in this way form a pipe.

-    The standard output to the command to the left of the pipe becomes the standard input of the command to the right of the pipe symbol.
+    The standard output to the command to the left of the pipe symbol becomes the standard input of the command to the right of the pipe symbol.

     ls -l | grep "Aug"